Exeter, New Hampshire: 1800s

+1900s

+Joanna Pellerin, president of the Rockingham Land Trust, described the Squamscott River of the 1940s: [The] Squamscott was a place to stay away from.
+It stank, and was filled with dyes from the mills and sewage dumped from along Water Street.In 1922, it was affected by the 1922 New England Textile Strike, shutting down the mills in the town over an attempted wage cut and hours increase.

-In September 1965, Exeter earned a place in UFO history when local teenager Norman Muscarello and two Exeter police officers, Eugene Bertrand and David Hunt, witnessed a bright red UFO at close range.
+In September 1965, Exeter was involved in UFO history when local teenager Norman Muscarello and two Exeter police officers, Eugene Bertrand and David Hunt, witnessed a bright red UFO at close range.
 Their sighting attracted national publicity and became the focus of a bestselling book, Incident at Exeter, by journalist John G. Fuller.
 The Air Force eventually admitted that it had been unable to identify the strange object, and it is still considered by many UFO buffs to be one of the most impressive UFO sightings on record.

+Architecture

-Exeter has a considerable inventory of structures by prominent architects.
-Arthur Gilman, descendant of one of Exeter's founding families, designed the Old Town Hall of 1855.
+Exeter has a considerable number of architectural structures.
+Arthur Gilman designed the Old Town Hall of 1855.
 The Old Public Library of 1894, which now is home to the Exeter Historical Society, was designed by the Boston firm of Rotch & Tilden.
 Ralph Adams Cram, who trained with Rotch & Tilden, designed both Phillips Church, built in 1897, and Tuck High School, built in 1911.
-His firm of Cram & Ferguson designed the entire Phillips Exeter Academy campus between 1908 and 1950.
-More recent is the noted Academy Library, built in 1971 to the design of Louis I. Kahn.
-Daniel Chester French, sculptor and Exeter native, created the town's war memorial in 1922.
-He is best known for his statue of Abraham Lincoln in Washington, D.C. at the Lincoln Memorial, which was designed by Henry Bacon, who also designed in 1916 the Swasey Pavilion at Exeter's town square.
+Cram's firm of Cram & Ferguson designed the entire Phillips Exeter Academy campus between 1908 and 1950.
+More recent is the Academy Library, built in 1971 to the design of Louis I. Kahn.
+Sculptor Daniel Chester French created the town's war memorial in 1922.
+Architect Henry Bacon designed in 1916 the Swasey Pavilion at Exeter's town square.

-Other features of the town include the Swasey Parkway, which replaced wharves and warehouses along the Squamscott River, and the Ioka Theatre of 1915 on Water Street.
+Other features of the town include the Swasey Parkway, which replaced the wharves and warehouses along the Squamscott River, and the Ioka Theatre of 1915 on Water Street.
 The latter was built by Edward Mayer, an Exeter judge and resident.
 Mayer's opening feature was The Birth of a Nation, by D. W. Griffith.
 The theatre's curious name was proposed in a contest by a young woman with an enthusiasm for Scouting.
 Ioka was a Native American word meaning "playground".